stevenkaras/kasefet/README.md

 Kasefet is a password wallet built around flat files.

+NOTE: This version of kasefet is not meant to be highly secure.
+It is a reference implementation

 ## Current Status

 Kasefet is currently a work in progress.
 This is the todo list for version 1.0, and is based entirely on my own requirements: